-By having one, all I’ve done is activated the https protocol to allow secure connections between my web server to a browser.
-This means any information you pass along to me via this website is safe from being hacked or stolen.
+By having one, all we’ve done is activated the https protocol to allow secure connections between our web server to a browser.
+This means any information you pass along to us via this website (like our contact form) is safe from being hacked or stolen.
 Years ago, an SSL Certificate was only necessary for those people who ran online stores or sites that gathered sensitive data.
 The job of SSL is to provide safe passage of credit card transactions, data, and user login information.
 However, recently it has become the norm on pretty much every site out there.
 Why?
-I’m pretty sure it’s just another ploy to make money from all of us middle-class people.
+We’re pretty sure it’s just another ploy to make money.

 Do I Need One?

-When this pops up, it creates an uneasy feeling to the surfer.
-Not only do they now have to work and actually read something, they are presented with a menacing RED icon with an X in it.
+When this warning pops up, it creates an uneasy feeling to the person viewing your website.
+Not only do they now have to work and actually read something, but they are also presented with a menacing icon with a giant red ‘X’ in it.
 Ouch!
 Unfortunately for you, the average web surfer will run for the hills when they see this on their screen.
 Especially since the browser’s red icon is recommending they leave your site for safety reasons.

 How Do I Get One and What Do I Do With It?

 Well, if you decide to fork over your hard-earned money for an SSL Certificate, then you would call your hosting company for that.
-They will quote you a price and either charge you to install it or walk you through how to do it on your own.
+They will quote you a price and probably either charge you to install it or walk you through how to do it on your own.
 But that’s not it.
-Next, you need to head over to the search engines and tell them you have one so you can choose a default display version of your site so they can then re-crawl and index your page properly.
-If I lost you back in the first sentence, then it may be best to let a professional handle this for you.
-However, if you’re in the market for a new website, we offer a free SSL Certificate with each website we build and host on our servers.
-Contact us today to find out more information regarding our website design services.
+Next, you need to head over to the search engines and tell them you have one so you can choose a default display version of your site so they can then re-crawl and index your website properly.